 - Live Music: My favorite local venues to check out are Stubbs, Parish, and Continental Club.
 I also liked seeing shows at Banger’s on Rainey.
 In order to see shows at the first 3 venues or other notable spots, you will need to do research in advance of your arrival to purchase tkts.

-Austin was more artsy than I anticipated, which was a pleasant surprise, especially if you appreciate murals and a variety at that (scenic, abstract, tile, etc.).
+ART – Austin was more artsy than I anticipated, which was a pleasant surprise, especially If you appreciate murals and a variety at that (scenic, abstract, tile, etc.).

 - When I went on a mural scavenger hunt with my friend Mykala we found a few sites to be particularly helpful: Mural Facts and Mural Locations.